JAQuent/boundaryVR/analysis/memoryTask_batch3.md

 | contextwithin-walls:dist2    |   \-0.01 | 0.01 | \-0.63 | 0.5257 |        |

-In a next step, I included context and dist2 as predictors in the logistic regression model and allowed and interaction between both fixed effects.
-As you can see none of the interactio are significant but, a) there is again a significant contrast between across and within-walls, p = .012.
+In a next step, I included context and dist2 as predictors in the logistic regression model and allowed an interaction between both fixed effects.
+As you can see none of the interactions are significant but, a) there is again a significant contrast between across and within-walls, p = .012.
 Most interestingly, there is also trend for the contrast between across and within-no-walls, p = .091.